Ascending Passage .com HOME PAGE.

 the masses of sand and rubbish which concealed this gracious building.

-I remember the songs of the half-naked workmen toiling and sweating in
+I remember the songs of the workmen toiling and sweating in

-the sun. and I remember seeing a white temple wall come up into the
+the Sun.
+I remember seeing a white temple wall come up into the

 light with all the painted figures dancing with joy upon it.